 He feared that a fifteen-minute advantage enabled them to "eat all the breakfast cereal, use all the toothpaste, and catch all the taxis...
 These invaders could paralyze whole cities.
 Most importantly, they could use even traditional weapons fifteen minutes before we thought of targeting ours."

 It's the same with propaganda.
 Being first wins, especially followed up with high repetition.

 Which is why the bad actor, and just about any savvy politician, likes to give his/her version of bad news first, or at least be quickest to reframe the story after the breaking news.
 Of course, a bad actor who has lots of bad news sometimes has to take a little longer to weigh up which bad news has enough traction to need response.
 This delay gives quick-off-the mark counter-propaganda the opportunity for added advantage.

 Which is also why breakfast brainstorming sessions to counter anticipated propaganda was so often the advantage that won airtime during my brushes with politics.

 Because being first applies to counter-propaganda too.
 Enough with all the micro-analyses.
-Just get ahead of the game - ten minutes ahead, at least.
+Just get ahead of the game--fifteen minutes ahead, at least.
 Which is why those media people who have long-winded, polite interviews about or with crooks will never really succeed in keeping them accountable.
 Some media interviewers are very effective at walking bad actors into disclosing themselves.
 But, you don't need nuanced understanding of someone picking your pocket; you need to stop them.

-If you feel this might not be democratic, I'd counter that you're reasserting simple dialogue - which is kryptonite to propaganda with its sole purpose of mindless obedience, as well as to the bad actor behind it.
+If you feel this might not be democratic, I'd counter that you're reasserting simple dialogue--which is kryptonite to propaganda with its sole purpose of mindless obedience, as well as to the bad actor behind it.